marcincichocki/breach-protocol-autosolver/docs/troubleshooting.md

 ### Simulated sequence is not correct!

+This can be caused either by:

-Don't use your peripherals(mouse, keyboard, gamepad) while _BPA_ is working.
+- using your peripherals(mouse, keyboard, gamepad) while _BPA_ is working.
+- starting _BPA_ to quickly.
+For more information consult [Breach Protocol bugs page](bugs.md)